Microsoft Azure Event Hubs

 Let us consider a Power/Energy company, building an infrastructure where delivering the maximum throughput requested by the customer becomes critical.
 This can be rectified easily with the help of concepts like auto scaling, where the enough infrastructure can be ingested to the company and can be scaled down later.

-Scaling of Event Hubs is done with the Throughput Units which is the throughput capacity of the event hubs.
+Scaling of Azure Event Hubs is done with the Throughput Units which is the throughput capacity of the event hubs.
 A single throughput unit includes,

 - Ingress: Up to 1 MB per second or 1000 events per second